Bibliotheca Italiana at the UB

 The Società Dante Alighieri

-On May 11, 1899, a group of intellectuals led by Giosuè Carducci —the first Italian Nobel Prize winner for literature in 1906—, founded La Società Dante Alighieri, with the aim to ‘protect and spread the Italian language and culture across the world, reviving the spiritual ties of compatriots abroad with the mother country and nurturing love and admiration for the Italian civilisation among foreigners’.
-It was intended primarily for Italian emigrants to keep a connection with the motherland, but also to instil the love for Italian culture amongst foreigners.
-Given the historical period in which La Dante was founded, the main mission of the society was twofold: it wanted to check on the migrants' health and boarding conditions, but also to accompany the transatlantic journey of migrating Italians with a small library that teachers could use to educate illiterate compatriots during the journey at sea.
+On May 11, 1899, a group of intellectuals led by Giosuè Carducci founded La Società Dante Alighieri, with the aim to ‘protect and spread the Italian language and culture across the world, strenghtening the ties of compatriots abroad with the mother country and nurturing love and admiration for the Italian civilisation among foreigners’.
+Given the historical period in which La Dante was founded, the main mission of the society was twofold.
+Firstly, it wanted to check on the migrants' health and boarding conditions.
+Secondly, its aim was to provide migrating Italians with a small library that teachers could use to educate illiterate compatriots during the journey at sea.
 With this idea in mind, movable libraries were instituted.
-By 1920-21, La Dante held 200 committees within Italy and its former colonies, and 93 outside the country.
+By 1920-21, the society comprised of 200 committees within Italy and its former colonies, and 93 outside the country.

 Between 1903 and 1932 Paolo Boselli was president of La Dante.
-During these years profound changes were put into motion, the most significant of which was when Benito Mussolini visited the headquarters’ premises in 1924.
-By 1926, a royal decree assigned Palazzo Firenze in Rome as the site for La Dante.
+During these years profound changes were put into motion.
+After Benito Mussolini visited the headquarters in 1924, a royal decree assigned Palazzo Firenze in Rome as the site for La Dante in 1926.
 In 1932, Giovanni Celesia di Vegliasco was nominated president of the society by the fascist government.
-During the infamous year 1938, the government took full hold of the Società, and Jewish associates and collaborators were expelled via private correspondence sent out to the presidents of the various committees throughout the country.
-Mussolini used the society as an instrument for his Italianist propaganda, instating statutes in 1931 that obliged La Dante to interpret Italianità (=Italianity) as a synonym of fascism.
+The government took full hold of the Società during the infamous year 1938.
+Jewish associates and collaborators were expelled via private correspondence sent out to the presidents of the various committees throughout the country.
+Mussolini used the society as an instrument for his Italianist propaganda, instating statutes in 1931 that obliged the society to interpret Italianità (=Italianity) as a synonym of fascism.
 In 1938, he also tried to destroy the foreign branches of La Dante under the control of the Italian embassies.
-While he did not succeed, nevertheless, the fascist period stained the reputation of the institution as an independent organisation, as its founders had always advocated political and religious freedom up until then.
+While he did not succeed, the fascist period harmed the reputation of the institution as an independent organisation, as its founders had always advocated political and religious freedom up until then.

 Following the liberation in 1944, young members of La Dante came up with a manifesto, marking the rebirth of the society after the war.
 In 1945, a new democratic statute declared that:

-La Società Dante Alighieri, founded in 1889, holds as its aim to protect and disseminate the Italian language and culture in the world, independently from any political view, race, nationality, confession or ideology.
-Such free association belongs to those in the world who are united by the love for the Italian language, which is connected to humanism and the universal language of music, morally inspired by the high model of the Dantesque character.
+La Società Dante Alighieri, founded in 1889, aims to protect and disseminate the Italian language and culture in the world, independently from any political view, race, nationality, confession or ideology.
+This independent association belongs to those who are united by the love for the Italian language, which is connected to humanism and the universal language of music, and who are morally inspired by the high model of the Dantesque character.

 This statute was approved by the decree of the president of the Republic in 1949.
-The ‘50s were also the period in which foreigners started to show interest in La Dante and the Italian language in general.
+The 1950s were also the period in which foreigners started to show interest in La Dante and the Italian language in general.
 Nowadays, the scope of the Società Dante Alighieri remains the same.
-In 1994, the diplomat Bruno Bottai, son of Giuseppe Bottai - the founder and director of the fascist magazine Critica Fascista - became president of La Dante, of which he remained in charge until 2014.
+In 1994, the diplomat Bruno Bottai, son of Giuseppe Bottai - the founder and director of the fascist magazine Critica Fascista - became president of the society.
+He remained in charge until 2014.

 Società Dante Alighieri in The Netherlands